jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 42A Authorisation of geophysical surveys on adjacent land
 (1) The Minister may, subject to such conditions as the Minister thinks fit to impose, grant written authorisation to a permit holder to carry out geophysical surveys on land adjacent to the land to which the permit relates if another permit is not in force in relation to that adjacent land.
-(2) Any authorisation granted under this section shall be subject to the provisions of this Act as if the authorisation were a prospecting permit.
+(2) An authorisation granted under this section—
+  (a) is subject to the provisions of this Act as if the authorisation were a permit of the same type as the permit held by the permit holder and referred to in subsection (1); but
+  (b) does not authorise any activity other than the carrying out of geophysical surveys.

 **Work programmes in respect of subsequent permits**